-It was hard to keep talking to a kid who didn’t acknowledge anything.
-Why bother if my child couldn’t understand anything I said?
+It was hard to keep talking to a kid who didn’t acknowledge anything I said.
 Sometimes, it feels as if we are caretakers of an absent soul.
 But you must remember your child really is in there, even if he/she can’t communicate that yet.
-I kept talking to Ryan about anything and everything constantly. although I hadn’t yet realized the profound effect our one-sided conversations would have on my son’s future speech development.
+I kept talking to Ryan about anything and everything constantly.
+Back then, I hadn’t yet realized the profound effect our one-sided conversations would have on my son’s future speech development.
 Talking to kids is how they learn to speak.
 Sometimes, parents stop speaking to them, because they get no response.
-And some children have immune systems so compromised they might not be able to speak before medical treatment.
+And some children have immune systems so compromised they might not be able to speak before getting medical treatment.

 I wanted some inkling that I was getting through to Ryan, or that he was listening to me.
 He gave me nothing.
 Not a look, not a smile.
 He never nodded his head with understanding.
 Most times all I got was that blank stare.
 And since I was the only one talking, we never really had a conversation at all.
 Still, I kept talking to him about the same unimportant things like I did with Megan, my older child.
 The difference was, she responded.